-It should be mentioned that at the same period of 1965-1971 the satellites of POGO series flew, in particular OGO-2, OGO-4 and OGO-6, those magnetic data are available from NASA (Langel and Hinze, 1998).
+It should be mentioned that during the same period of 1965-1971 the satellites of the POGO series flew, in particular OGO-2, OGO-4, and OGO-6, whose magnetic data are available from NASA (Langel and Hinze, 1998).

-2 Data description
+3 Data description

-Geomagnetic measurements by Kosmos-49 satellite were carried out in the framework of the international program of the World Magnetic Survey (Benkova and Dolginov, 1971).
+Geomagnetic measurements by the Kosmos-49 satellite were carried out in the framework of the international program of the World Magnetic Survey (Benkova and Dolginov, 1971).
 The Kosmos-49 mission objectives were as follows: global survey of the Earth's magnetic field and compilation of a map of its spatial distribution; refinement of Gaussian coefficients of magnetic potential decomposition; investigation of the Earth's magnetic field secular variation and temporal changes at the altitudes of the spacecraft flight in the magnetoactive periods.
-Kosmos-49 operated from October 24 to November 3, 1964, totally 11 days.
-It performed 162 orbits around the Earth and made 17300 measurements covering 75% of the Earth's surface almost homogeneously.
-It had an orbit with inclination of 49°, nodal period of 91.83 min, apogee of 484 km and perigee of 265 km.
+Kosmos-49 operated from 24 October to 3 November, 1964, 11 d in total.
+It performed 162 orbits around the Earth and made 17 300 measurements covering 75 % of the Earth's surface almost homogeneously.
+It had an orbit with an inclination of 49°, nodal period of 91.83 min, apogee of 484 km, and perigee of 265 km.
 During the mission the apogee decreased from 487 to 472 km approximately linearly in time (see Fig. 4).
-The accuracy of satellite position was 3 km along the trajectory and 1 km in transverse direction, the accuracy of timing was about 0.5 s.
+The accuracy of satellite position was 3 km along the trajectory and 1 km in the transverse direction, and the accuracy of timing was about 0.5 s.